robregonm/yii2-pdf/README.md

 Yii2-PDF
 ========

-PDF formatter for Yii2 using mPDF library
+PDF formatter for Yii2 using mPDF library.

 This extension "format" HTML responses to PDF files (by default Yii2 includes HTML, JSON and XML formatters).
-Great for reporting in PDF format using HTML views/layouts.
+Great for reports in PDF format using HTML views/layouts.

 ##Installation